 The Company has no employees and the Directors are all non-executive.
 The Company is therefore reliant upon the performance of third party service providers for its executive function and service provisions.
-Third party service providers are subject to ongoing monitoring by the Manager and the Company, including review of their cyber security.
+Third party service providers are subject to ongoing monitoring by the Manager and the Company.
+The Company's operational structure means that all cyber risk (information and physical security) arises at its third party service providers, including fraud, sabotage or crime against the Company.
 Failure by any service provider to carry out its obligations to the Company in accordance with the terms of its appointment could have a materially detrimental impact on the operation of the Company and could affect the ability of the Company successfully to pursue its investment policy.
 The Company's main service providers, of which the Manager is the principal provider, are listed on page 62.

 The Manager may be exposed to reputational risks.
 In particular, the Manager may be exposed to the risk that litigation, misconduct, operational failures, negative publicity and press speculation, whether or not it is valid, will harm its reputation.
-Any damage to the reputation of the Manager could result in potential counterparties and third parties being unwilling to deal with the Manager and by extension the Company, which carries the Manager's name.
+Damage to the reputation of the Manager could result in potential counterparties and third parties being unwilling to deal with the Manager and by extension the Company, which carries the Manager's name.
 This could have an adverse impact on the ability of the Company to pursue its investment policy successfully.

-The Audit Committee regularly reviews the performance and internal controls of the Manager, the results of which are reported to the Board.
+The Audit Committee reviews regularly the performance and internal controls of the Manager and all third party providers regularly through audited service organisation control reports, regular updates on information security and business continuity plans and testing, the results of which are reported to the Board.
 The Manager reviews the performance of all third party providers regularly through formal and informal meetings.